abel8260/wesio-2/README.md

-# wesio-2
+# Emblem-SYS

- wesio
+- Description: A system to self-improve for your support projects

-passagem de valores via phpmyadmin.
+o.b.s.: passagem de valores via phpmyadmin.